mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Boosting uses different loss functions, the most popular are:

-- AdaBoost or adaptive boosting
+- AdaBoost or adaptive boosting (the first one which was introduced)
 - Gradient boosting

 The loss function is computed as follows:

 - A decision stump is done: a threshold is chosen for a feature; points on one side belong to a class, the rest to the other class.
 - For each point a **margin** is computed; we can understand that margin has the magnitude of the distance to the threshold and
-  - it is positive if thepoint is correctly classified
+  - it is positive if the point is correctly classified
   - negative otherwise.
 - That margin is the variable with which we compute the loss function.